On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Correspondences on Okounkov--Olshanski Tableaux

 Analogously to Lemma \ref{lem:redaffine}, we have the following result.

-\begin{prop} Given a lozenge tiling $\tiling$ in $L(\nabla_{\lm})$, apply a shear preserving the horizontal direction sending NW-SE lozenges to squares.
-Then, applying a vertical flip and aligning the left edge with the left edge of $\Lambda^d$, the squares are precisely those in the associated diagram in $\cOOE(\lm)$. \end{prop}
+\begin{proposition} Given a lozenge tiling $\tiling$ in $L(\nabla_{\lm})$, apply a shear preserving the horizontal direction sending NW-SE lozenges to squares.
+Then, applying a vertical flip and aligning the left edge with the left edge of $\Lambda^d$, the squares are precisely those in the associated diagram in $\cOOE(\lm)$. \end{proposition}